brugr9/Heartbeat51/README.md

 ## 5. Wireshark

-We use Wireshark to monitor PSL for sending its MQTT messages over port 1883 (cp.
+We make use of Wireshark to monitor PSL for sending its MQTT messages over port 1883 (cp.
 [5] and [6], see Listing 5.1. and Figure 5.1.).

 *Listing 5.1.: Wireshark Filter TCP Port 1883*
 ```